 Upon graduation, I worked on a design-and-build residential project in Chennai, India.
-I had the opportunity of design supervising and executing the project simultaneously.
+I had the opportunity to design, supervise, and execute the project simultaneously.
 I was given half a day to design the lighting and electrical points.
-I realized that I lacked knowledge in this subdomain of the design and that it definitely deserves more time than half a day to be designed.
+I realized that I lacked knowledge in this subdomain of design and that it definitely deserves more time than half a day to be finished.
 Though we had basic lessons on daylighting, lighting was never a primary subject in my Architecture school.
-I started realizing that lighting has the power to influence everything, and yet taken for granted.
+I started realizing that lighting has the power to influence everything, and yet is taken for granted.
 I wanted to know more about Lighting.

-My realization helped me focus on what I loved the most and leading me to take the next step towards the career of my dreams.
-I pursued the Masters’ in Lighting Design and LED Technology program in Politecnico Di Milano, Milan, Italy.
-This program best suited to serve my interest in the subject; the specialized curriculum with a focused module system and project-based syllabus had a unique and intensive disposition.
+My realization helped me focus on what I loved the most and led me to take the next step towards the career of my dreams.
+I pursued the Master’ in Lighting Design and LED Technology program at Politecnico Di Milano, Milan, Italy.
+This program is best suited to serve my interest in the subject – the specialized curriculum with a focused module system and project-based syllabus had a unique and intensive disposition.

 Your winning project is Interior Lighting – Office, Stockholm, Sweden.
 Can you please explain to us, what was your creative journey?
 Where is your inspiration from?